Navigating communication challenges in airports

 To meet these new challenges, all airport operations must be seamless, secure and functioning in real-time.

 In operations, efficiency is key to proactively preventing or reducing disruptions, their impacts, and associated costs.
-Should an issue occur, rapid response is paramount to avoid or minimise delays.Operational workers need to focus on what is important and relevant while their managers and coordinators need to be updated on ground status in real time to make appropriate decisions.
+Should an issue occur, rapid response is paramount to avoid or minimise delays.
+Operational workers need to focus on what is important and relevant, while their managers and coordinators must stay updated on the situation on the ground in real time to make informed decisions.

 In this blog post, we delve into the four most common communication flaws that cause operational, reputational, and financial damages for airports, airlines, ground handlers and other stakeholders.